helixml/docs/content/helix/private-deployment/manual-install/runpod/index.md

 Replace `<RUNNER_TOKEN_FROM_ENV>` and `<GPU_MEMORY>` (e.g. `24GB`) accordingly.
 You might want to update the `runner-id` with a more descriptive name, and make sure it's unique.
 That ID will show up in the helix dashboard at `https://<YOUR_CONTROLPLANE_HOSTNAME>/dashboard` for admin users.

-Then start runners from your template, customizing the docker command accordingly.
+Then start pods from your template, customizing the docker command accordingly.

 ## Configuring a Runner